 Now that APO is activated, purge cache in your cache plugin first, then purge cache in the Cloudflare plugin.
 It should only take a minute or two, then you can confirm APO is working.

 11. Confirm APO Is Working

 Visit uptrends.com, enter your domain name as https://www. and you should see the following: CF-Cache-Status: HIT, cf-apo-via: tcache, cf-edge-cache: cache, platform=wordpress.
-If you don’t see these, try publishing any change on your site and retesting it, or wait a couple minutes.
+If you don’t, try publishing any change on your site and retesting it, or wait a couple of minutes.